webclinic017/edgedb/docs/reference/edgeql/delete.rst

 Cascading deletes
 ^^^^^^^^^^^^^^^^^

+.. index:: deletion policy
-.. index:: delete cascade, delete source, delete target, deletion policy
+.. api-index:: delete source, delete target

 If a link uses the ``delete source`` policy, then deleting a *target* of the link will also delete the object that links to it (the *source*).
 This behavior